MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

 After you run the SharePoint Products Configuration Wizard, you should confirm that SharePoint Server works correctly by configuring additional settings in Internet Explorer.

 If you are not using Internet Explorer, you might have to configure additional settings for your browser.
-For information about supported browsers, see [Plan browser support in SharePoint Servers 2016 and 2019](browser-support-planning-0.md).
+For information about supported browsers, see [Plan browser support in SharePoint Servers 2016 and 2019 Public Preview](browser-support-planning-0.md).

 To confirm that you have configured browser settings correctly, log on to the server by using an account that has local administrative credentials.
 Next, connect to the SharePoint Central Administration web site.
 If you are prompted for your user name and password when you connect, perform the following procedures: